Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Most of the students were quite disrespectful and hardly ever greeted or acknowledged me outside of the classroom.
 In one instance, a student threw an eraser and hit me in the back while I was writing on the chalkboard.

 Considering the good and the bad, teaching English in Thailand schools, especially in private schools, has been a very rewarding experience.
 What disturbs me the most is the emphasis on entertainment over education and the policy that all students must pass even if not deserving.
-Perhaps I shouldn't be disturbed because the world today is different than it was when I attended school more than 50 years ago.
+Perhaps I shouldn't be disturbed because today's world is different from when I attended school more than 50 years ago.

 Teaching English in Thailand